Guide to Attic Ladder Installation

 Although we provide an attic ladder installation service, we thought it might help to outline the process, in case you decide you would like to give the installation a try yourself.
 It is important to note here though, that an attic ladder installation requires similar skills to those needed for installing a window or a door frame.
 You also require some knowledge regarding structural and non-structural roof space components.

 If you are up for the challenge, our range of attic ladders are available for purchase by DIY enthusiasts, carpenters and builders.
-We have a number of brands and models on display in our Showroom, located at 13/18 Hinkler Court, Brendale Qld 4500 for you to ‘try before you buy’.
+We have a number of brands and models on display in our Showroom, located at 5/53 Lawnton Pocket Road, Lawnton Qld 4501, for you to ‘try before you buy’.

 Before You Begin